spyder-ide/governance-and-guidelines/governance.md

 When considering potential new members, the Core Developers will look at candidates with a comprehensive view of their contributions.
 This will include but is not limited to code, code review, infrastructure work, participation in communications channels, community help/building, education and outreach, design work, etc.
-The Project want to encourage a diverse array of backgrounds, viewpoints and talents on the Core Developer team, which is why code is not defined as the sole metric on which Core Developers membership will be evaluated.
+The Project wants to encourage a diverse array of backgrounds, viewpoints and talents on the Core Developer team, which is why code is not defined as the sole metric on which Core Developers membership will be evaluated.

 If a Core Developer falls well below the threshold of activity over a period of one year that would qualify a candidate to be considered for Core Developer membership, they will be considered inactive.
 The inactive Core Developer will then be approached by the Lead Maintainer to see if they plan on returning to active participation.